 The lead partner is the Norwegian Institute of Public Health.
 The Regional Committee for Medical Research Ethics (REC) has the authority for approving or disapproving medical research studies conducted within Norway, or by Norwegian institutions, in accordance with ACT 2009-06-20 no. 44: Act on medical and health research (the Health Research Act).

 In response to our application, REC has concluded that this study falls outside of its remit, because it is not medical or health research aiming to generate new knowledge about health and diseases.
 Therefore it does not require submission for REC approval.
 They stated further that it is up to the Norwegian Institute of Public Health to oversee that the project is carried out responsibly, for instance with regards to data privacy protection and informed consent.
-See Appendix .
+(See Appendix 4).

 The Norwegian Institute of Public Health has a set of routines to ensure that any data collection, handling and storage adheres to the General Data Protection Regulation in Norway/EU.
-A The pre-assessment was approved, and it was determined that a full data protection impact assessment was not necessary for this project.
+A full assessment form for the development phase of the project was submitted to the Data Protection Officer, and approved in January 2020.
+The pre-assessment was approved, and it was determined that a full data protection impact assessment was not necessary for this project.

 Each partner country needs to follow ethical requirements for their setting, including any formal approvals necessary.